 As a chat facilitator, your primary responsibility is to keep an eye on things that students are posting.
 Look for patterns.
 Are several people asking the same or similar questions?
 If so, you can be the “Voice of Zoom” to pose the question to the instructor.
 You may need to summarize, but it’s important to not editorialize—do your best to pose questions in the way that they were asked.

-As chat facilitator, you will need to use your best judgement on when to raise something from the chat to the instructor in real time or when to wait.
+As chat facilitator, you will need to use your best judgment on when to raise something from the chat to the instructor in real time or when to wait.
 This may be awkward at first, but over time—and as you and the instructor get to know each other better—you will become accustomed to the instructor’s preferences.

 Some instructors may want to have a record of the chat.
 This can be useful in designating participation grades and it can also provide valuable insight into patterns of student questions and concerns.
 Ask your instructor if they want you to save the chat, and if so, consult the directions below on how to save the chat.